51r/terraform-provider-sources/README.md

 # Terraform Provider Sources

-This repo contains Terraform configuration that includes terraform block with required_providers, where the version and source are specified for **random** provider.
+This repo contains Terraform configuration that includes terraform block with required_providers, where the version and source are specified for the **random** provider.

 # Purpose of required_providers